ilkkamtk/hybridisovellukset/Week4/zustand.md

 7. Add a form to the `Comments` component to add a new comment.
     - The form should be shown only when the user is logged in.
     - The form should have an input field for the comment and a submit button.
-    - Use the previously made `FormHooks` to handle the form.
+    - Use the previously made `formHooks` to handle the form.
 See `LoginForm` for an example.
     - When submitting the form, the `addComment` function from the store should be called with the comment_text, media_id, and user_id.
     - Use `useRef` to reset the form after the form is submitted.
 8. Add the comments to the `Comments` component.
 Use the `map` function to map the comments to `li` elements after the form.